 Why you should offer Daily Notes

 Daily notes are a great tool for positive communication with parents.
-You know how parents will ask at the end of day, “so what did he do today”?
-The notes basically summarize what a child’s day was like at the child care.
-Daily notes all but alleviate long conversations at the end of the day.
-It’s all pretty much laid out on the notes.
+You know how parents will ask at the end of the day, “so what did he do today”?
+The notes basically summarize what a child’s day was like at the childcare.
+Daily notes all but alleviates long conversations at the end of the day.
+It’s all pretty much laid out in the notes.

 Especially helpful with infants

 One of the things I mention during my tours, especially for infants, is that the daily notes are very helpful for tracking food intake, growth & development as well as well baby checks.
 Since parents receive detailed information about what happened with their child at child care, they are able to refer back to that information if they need to.

 Parents want to know that their child is receiving quality care.
 The fact that you take the time to write out daily notes can go far in demonstrating your level of ability and expertise as a provider.
 It also shows a level of transparency that is comforting to parents of young children.